 The Renegade Cafe Racer adopts the classic motorcycle look but functions entirely as an e-bike.
 It blends unconventional design with comfort-centric features punctuated by its comfort saddle and swept-back handlebars.

-The battery is located right in the model’s “gas tank”, which gives you either 50km or 80km depending on what Samsung 48V unit you choose.
-The motor packs quite a punch with a peak output of 1,300W and achieves the brand’s speed limit of 32km/h quite easily.
+The battery is located right in the model’s “gas tank”, which gives you either 30 or 50 miles (50 or 80km) depending on what Samsung 48V unit you choose.
+The motor packs quite a punch with a peak output of 1,300W and achieves the brand’s speed limit of 20 miles per hour (32km/h) quite easily.

 It showcases pretty much the same tech as the Tofino but uses a Big Stone C800 3.2″ LCD display instead.
 However, the LED lights actually aren’t included but can be purchased as an optional addition, which is a bummer.